-- (1) These columns reflect the estimated future payouts at the time these awards were granted under the ICP, based on the base salaries that become effective on April 1, 2019.
-The amounts earned under these awards based on performance during fiscal year 2019 are shown in the "Non-Equity Incentive Compensation" column for fiscal year 2019 in the Summary Compensation Table. - Incentives" in the Compensation Discussion and Analysis.
-The number of PSUs that are earned, if any, will be based on performance for fiscal years 2019 to These columns show the range of potential payouts for the PSUs that we described in the section titled "The Elements of Total Compensation - Long-Term 2021 and will be determined after the end of fiscal year 2021. . - (3) The amounts shown in this column reflect the number of RSUs we granted to each NEO pursuant to our 2018 Plan.
+- (1) These columns reflect the estimated future payouts at the time these awards were granted under the ICP, based on the base salaries in effect as of August 16, 2020.
+The amounts earned under these awards based on performance during fiscal year 2020 are shown in the "Non-Equity Incentive Compensation" column for fiscal year 2020 in the Summary Compensation Table. - (2) These columns show the range of potential payouts for the PSUs that we described in the section titled "The Elements of Total Compensation Long-Term Incentives" in the Compensation Discussion and Analysis.
+The number of PSUs that are earned, if any, will be based on performance for fiscal years 2020 to 2022 and will be determined after the end of fiscal year 2022. - (3) The amounts shown in this column reflect the number of RSUs we granted to each NEO pursuant to our 2018 Plan.